ChngBoonChong/ID-Assignment02/README.md

 - As a User, I should be able to clearly see the Forecast, Temperature and Date clearly on the homepage.
 The details should be updated to the latest information.

 # Research
+- I've found out that the color blue is a "calming" color which is ideal for a weather website.
 # Features
 Planned Features:
 - Pages Featuring: